cert-manager/website/content/docs/trust/trust-manager/README.md

       name: "my-db-tls"
       key: "ca.crt"

+  # Here is another Secret source, but this time using a label selector instead of a Secret's name.
+  - secret:
+      selector:
+        matchLabels:
+          fruit: apple
+      key: "ca.crt"

   # A ConfigMap in the "trust" namespace; see "Trust Namespace" below for further details
   - configMap:
       name: "my-org.net"
       key: "root-certs.pem"

+  # Here is another ConfigMap source, but this time using a label selector instead of a ConfigMap's name.
+  - configMap:
+      selector:
+        matchLabels:
+          fruit: apple
+      key: "ca.crt"

   # A manually specified string
   - inLine: |